-Successful applicants will also need to complete a short interview, which will take place between the 7th and the 18th of August.
-If you have any further queries, please do not hesitate to contact the Directors on (03) 8344 8204 or via email at email@example.com.
+If you have any queries, please do not hesitate to contact the Directors on (03) 8344 8204 or via email at firstname.lastname@example.org.

-All tutors are expected to attend tutor camp on the 1st to the 3rd December, 2017, or, if that is not possible, tutor training day.
+All tutors are expected to attend tutor camp, or, if that is not possible, tutor training day.
 Details of tutor training will be released when applications open.